Those Damn Weeds!

 Prior to or during harvest of garlic, the plastic mulch film is removed.
 Disposal of plastic mulch is cited as an environmental problem; however, technologies exist to provide for the recycling of used/disposed plastic mulch into viable plastic resins for re-use in the plastics manufacturing industry.

 7. Landscape Fabric

-Landscape fabric is constructed from woven fibers and is manufactured as a solid sheet which allow water to soak through.
+Landscape fabric is constructed from woven fibers and is manufactured as a solid sheet that allows water to soak through.
 Some brands offer UV protection to maintain the life of the fabric.
 It can be made from an assortment of materials, including linen, polyester, and recycled plastic.
 Usually, it’s a woven cloth laid in garden beds to help keep weeds at bay.
 Is landscape fabric all we need to get rid of those pesky weeds for good?

-Disadvantages of Landscape Fabric
+Disadvantages of Landscape Fabric Therefore

 Not flexible: Each time you make a hole in the fabric (for planting), the fabric becomes less effective.
 So, it's not practical for gardeners who want to rotate planting areas.

 Not Idea for Wet Conditions: Garlic does not like the have wet feet.
 If the roots and growing bulbs stay wet for an extended period of time, they can rot and die.
-Mold and other disease may also flourish in the wet environment under the fabric.
+Mold and other diseases may also flourish in the wet environment under the fabric.